quantnetwork/DEPRECATED-overledger-tutorial/README.md

 After that, we will explore some further examples on how to query data from the blockchains.

 ### Importing the dependency and setting up the accounts

+First, create a JavaScript file, for example `overledger-script.js`.
+Inside the file, we will include all our code blocks.

+We will now require the 'overledger-bundle' library and set up the initial constants.

 ```javascript
 const OverledgerSDK = require('@quantnetwork/overledger-bundle').default;